 How to connect to the internet with devices that don't have a browser:

-Follow the instructions at http://www.dowling.edu/mydowling/tech/res-connection.html by September 19, 2010.
-After that date, the process may require a visit to one of the Computer Labs.
+Follow the instructions at http://www.dowling.edu/mydowling/Tech/res-connection.html.
 You will need to agree to abide by Dowling's Acceptable Use Policy, enter some information into a web page to identify yourself and your PC, wait a day or less, then plug in and go.
-There's no paper to hand in -- just fill out the form online and click "Place Request".
+There's no paper to hand in -- just fill out the form online and click "Send Request".

-Note: we recommend you activate your Dowling email account before registering your PC, even if you are a returning student.
+Note: You must activate your Dowling email account before registering your device.
 Visit http://username.dowling.edu to activate.

 Both residences are connected to the Internet through Dowling's campus infrastructure.
-Dowling uses Cablevision-Lightpath as its Internet Service Provider; we have a "fractional-DS3" connection running at 100 megabits-per-second.
-A firewall at the edge of that infrastructure offers some security, and a bandwidth management device provides fair allocation of that 100Mbps “pipe.”
-A diagram of our network structure is here.
+Dowling uses Cablevision-Lightpath as its Internet Service Provider.
+A firewall at the edge of the infrastructure offers added security.

 What you can do:

 Your network connection is provided primarily for access to College services; you should not expect the full range of services available from a commercial Internet Service Provider (ISP).
 Nonetheless we recognize that your dorm room is your "home away from home", so normal web surfing, chat, and legal downloading of videos and music should operate as expected.